 Bedtime snack

-GD isn’t about being “lazy” or “eating too many sweets.”
+Gestational diabetes isn’t about being “lazy” or “eating too many sweets.”
 It’s a glucose‐intolerance condition that develops during pregnancy when your body can’t use insulin as efficiently.
 Extra sugar circulates, crosses the placenta, leads to elevated fetal blood glucose → triggers the baby’s pancreas to make extra insulin → extra energy gets stored as fat (which is not ideal).

 And when you see your own numbers consistently high, it’s frustrating and emotional: disappointment, shock, the feeling that your body isn’t cooperating.
 You feel like you’re letting yourself and your baby down—even though you’re doing everything “right.”